 European Union - The Greek debt crisis led to a crisis in the eurozone.
 Many European banks had invested in Greek businesses and sovereign debt.
 Other countries, like Ireland, Portugal, and Italy, had also overspent.
 They took advantage of low-interest rates as eurozone members.
 The 2008 financial crisis hit these countries hard.
 As a result, they needed bailouts to keep from defaulting on their sovereign debt.

 Italy - In 2011, Prime Minister Silvio Berlusconi increased health care fees.
 He also cut subsidies to regional governments, family tax benefits, and the pensions for the wealthy.
 They voted him out of office.
 His replacement, Mario Monti, raised taxes on the wealthy, raised eligibility ages for pensions, and went after tax evaders.

-Ireland - In 2011, the government cut its employees' pay by 5 percent.
+Ireland - In 2011, the government cut its employees' pay by 5%.
 It reduced welfare and child benefits and closed police stations.

-Portugal - The government cut wages by 5 percent for top government workers.
-It raised VAT by 1 percent and increased taxes on the wealthy.
+Portugal - The government cut wages by 5% for top government workers.
+It raised VAT by 1% and increased taxes on the wealthy.
 It cut military and infrastructure spending.
 It increased privatization.

-Spain - Spain froze government workers' salaries and reduced budgets by 16.9 percent.
-It raised taxes on the wealthy.
-It also increased tobacco taxes by 28 percent.
+Spain - Spain raised taxes on the wealthy.
+It also increased tobacco taxes by 28%.

-United Kingdom - The U.K. eliminated 490,000 government jobs, cut budgets by 49 percent, and increased the retirement age from 65 to 66 by 2020.
-It cut the income tax allowance for pensioners, reduced child benefits, and raised tobacco taxes.
+United Kingdom - The U.K. eliminated 490,000 government jobs, cut budgets by 19%, and increased the retirement age from 65 to 66 by 2020.
+It cut the income tax allowance for pensioners and reduced child benefits.

 France - The government closed tax loopholes.
 It withdrew economic stimulus measures.
 It increased taxes on corporations and the wealthy.